Blade (franchise)

 Blade is an American superhero horror film and television franchise based on the Marvel Comics character of the same name, starring Wesley Snipes as Blade in the film trilogy, and Sticky Fingaz in the television series.
-The trilogy was directed by Stephen Norrington, Guillermo del Toro and David S. Goyer, the latter of whom also wrote the films and created the television series.
+The trilogy was directed by Stephen Norrington, Guillermo del Toro, and David S. Goyer, the latter of whom also wrote the films and created the television series.
 The original films and television series were distributed by New Line Cinema from 1998 to 2006.

 The character was created in 1973 for Marvel Comics by writer Marv Wolfman and artist Gene Colan as a supporting character in the 1970s comic The Tomb of Dracula.
-In the comic, Blade's mother was bitten by a vampire while she was in labor with Blade, rendering him immune to being turned into a vampire; following the release of the 1998 film Blade, the character was retroactively made into a dhampir and redesigned to match his movie counterpart.
+In the comic, Blade's mother was attacked and bitten by a vampire while she was in labor with Blade, rendering him immune to being turned into a vampire; following the release of the 1998 film Blade, the character was retroactively made into a Dhampir and redesigned to match his movie counterpart.
 In 2024, Snipes reprised his role as the character in the film Deadpool & Wolverine.